smrealms/wiki-data/rules.md

 Includes but is not limited to:
 * Discovering an unintended coded affect or bug in the game that gives you an advantage or an enemy a disadvantage and not reporting the bug.
 * Reporting a bug, but continue to use reported bug to one's advantage.
-* Using a known/reported bug that has been clear identified or announced.
+* Using a known/reported bug that has been clearly identified or announced.

 Anyone found guilty of bug abuse will receive anywhere from a warning to 100 points on a case-by-case level.